 Pvt.
 Ruti Shuster

 Ruti joined the IDF in March 1973 and was stationed in the Combat Engineering Corps.
-On July 23, 1973, Ruti fell in the line of duty and was laid to rest in the cemetery in Kiryat Bialik.
+On July 23, 1973, Ruti died in a car accident and was laid to rest in the cemetery in Kiryat Bialik.

 In a letter of condolence to the bereaved family, her commander wrote: "Ruti was a great soldier, devoted and faithful, and implemented all missions with expertise and grace.
 She was not only appreciated by her commanders - her friends and members of her unit also liked and respected her honesty and loyalty."